FaycalBekhechi/tic-tac-toe/README.md

 ## To run the game

-First, ensure to have node and npm installed locally.
+First, ensure you have node and npm installed locally.

 Clone the project